 Thames 1762, Palermo Soho

-I’ve already raved about this in my post on Buenos Aires best bookshops, but it has to be included on this list too as the cafe is one of the best parts of it.
+I’ve already raved about this in my post on Buenos Aires best bookshops, but it has to be included on this list too as the cafe is one of the best parts.
 It’s at the back of the bookshop, next to a small music section so you can sit surrounded by books and music.
 It’s wonderfully cosy and possibly my favourite place to sit and read in the city.
-I miss it, just writing about it now.
+I miss it, writing about it now.

 Honduras 5574, Palermo Hollywood